ethereum/ethereum-org-website/public/content/developers/docs/consensus-mechanisms/poa/index.md

 ### Spam {#spam-attack}

 Another small attack vector is malicious signers injecting new vote proposals inside every block they mint.
-Since nodes need to tally up all votes to create the actual list of authorized signers, they need to track all votes through time.
+Since nodes need to tally up all votes to create the actual list of authorized signers, they must record all votes over time.
 Without placing a limit on the vote window, this could grow slowly, yet unbounded.
 The solution is to place a _moving_ window of W blocks after which votes are considered stale. _A reasonable window might be 1-2 epochs._

 ### Concurrent blocks {#concurrent-blocks}